LukshaBogDan/DIMS/README.md

 ```
 git checkout <name of your branch>
 git pull --rebase origin <name of origin branch>
-(stach you shanges if you will be asked to do before pull and resolve conflicts if need)
+(stach you shanges if you will be asked to do before pull and resolve conflicts
+if need and don't forget to apply your stach again)

 git checkout -b <your-branch-name>
 git status